This post may contain affiliate links. Please see my disclosure policy for more details.

 Why Australia is a Great Country for First-Time Travellers

-I was only 20 when I first backpacked around Australia during my exchange year to the University of Queensland in Brisbane, and it gave me the confidence to book a round-the-world trip by myself after I graduated, and enough of a taste of Australia to return on a Working Holiday visa to see more (and eventually live here long term as a permanent resident!).
+I was only 20 when I first backpacked around Australia during my exchange year to the University of Queensland in Brisbane, and I loved Australia so much a that I returned on a Working Holiday visa and eventually moved here permanently!

-Once you’re used to the travelling lifestyle and meeting new people all the time, you’ll feel much more confident visiting other countries that have a very different culture to your own.
+Once you’re used to the travelling lifestyle and realise how easy it is, you’ll feel much more confident visiting other countries that have a very different culture to your own.

 Why You Should Travel and Work in Australia